 Australopithecus afarensis

-In life, Lucy had a height of approximately 1.1 meters (about 3 feet 7 inches) and weighed about 30 kilograms (about 66 pounds).
+In life, Lucy had a height of approximately 1.1 meters (~3' 7") and weighed about 30 kilograms (~66 lbs).
 She was bipedal and yet had tne cranial capacity of an ape (Johanson and Maitland 1981), which shows that bipedalism preceded increase in brain size during the course of human evolution (this is under the assumption that it can be taken for granted that Lucy actually was ancestral to modern humans, a disputed point in scientific circles).

-Certainly, the earliest indisputable proof of bipedalism in a hominid dates to the time of Australopithecus afarensisMary Leakey discovered actual footprints at Laetoli, similar to those of a small modern human being, preserved in hardened volcanic ash that, given their age (3.5 mya), were probably made by Australopithecus afarensis individuals (although the recently discovered Kenyanthropus platyops also dates to this period).
+Certainly, the earliest indisputable proof of bipedalism in a hominid dates to the time of Australopithecus afarensisMary Leakey discovered actual footprints at Laetoli, similar to those of a small modern human being, preserved in hardened volcanic ash that, given their age (3.5 mya), were probably made by A. afarensis individuals (although Kenyanthropus platyops also dates to this period).

 Lucy was discovered by Donald Johanson in 1974.
 Her skeleton is in the collection of the National Museum of Ethiopia in Addis Ababa, Ethiopia.
 Numerous additional A. afarensis fossils have been collected since the discovery of Lucy, but the remains of no other individual have been as complete.